FAQs

 TBA Programs are a key component of the Biennial’s activities, offering accessible public and learning programs that engage artists, partners, collaborators, and intergenerational visitors year-round, with a particularly generative period during each Biennial.
 Artist-led, participatory programs inform and are informed by each Biennial edition’s curatorial direction.

-For TBA’s 2024 edition, titled Precarious Joys, we are adopting the methodologies put forward by the exhibition curators, Dominique Fontaine and Miguel A. López, to centre dialogues and active listening in the development of our programs.
-Inspired by conversations with artists over the past year, Programs Curator Jenn Goodwin has worked with artists to create performances and workshops that centre the body as a container of time and attention.
-In parallel, Mary Kim, TBA’s Senior Manager of Learning & Mediation, collaborates with artists and educators to create meaningful learning tools and activations of the exhibition, continuing TBA’s commitment to decolonial practices and land-based, embodied learning grounded in the Toronto region’s complex contexts.
+For TBA’s 2024 edition, titled Precarious Joys, the Programs team adopted the methodologies put forward by the exhibition curators, Dominique Fontaine and Miguel A. López, to centre dialogues and active listening in the development of programs.
+Inspired by conversations with artists over the lead-up to the 2024 iteration, Programs Curator Jenn Goodwin worked with artists to create performances and workshops that centre the body as a container of time and attention.
+In parallel, Mary Kim, TBA’s Senior Manager of Learning & Mediation, collaborated with artists and educators to create meaningful learning tools and activations of the exhibition, continuing TBA’s commitment to decolonial practices and land-based, embodied learning grounded in the Toronto region’s complex contexts.

 Visit the Programs Overview page to learn more.